 All the doctors seemed to think that this episode was just a little adjustment of the plumbing, and that generally I was in good shape.
 My cardiologist suggested that the block could be an example of 'junction stenosis,' or a block that forms downstream from a stent near the next arterial junction.
 My original stent, a Palmaz-Schatz from Johnson & Johnson is rather inflexible, and apparently can create eddies downstream which can irritate the artery lining, inviting another plaque to form.
 Sounds plausible, but who really can say?
 In any event, the new stent is from AVE (Arterial Vascular Engineering) and is more flexible.

 My former GP was Walter Caskey, and after my heart attack he set me up with Dr. Gary Brockington as my cardiologist.
-Dr. Brockington's former partner, Dr. Greenwald, performed my first angiogram, and happened to be the physician at a stress test in early 1999, which I passed rather easily.
+Dr. Brockington's former partner, Dr. Greenwald, performed my first angiogram, and happened to be the physician at a stress test in early 2000, which I passed rather easily.

-All of the Doctors named above are associated with Faulker Hospital, my 'neighborhood' hospital in Roslindale MA.
-Faulker is a good hospital, but they are not equipped to do open heart surgery.
+All of the Doctors named above were associated with Faulker Hospital, my 'neighborhood' hospital in Roslindale MA.
+Faulker is a good hospital, but not equipped to do open heart surgery.
 So while they can perform angiograms and have a cardiac intensive care unit, by rule they cannot perform actual angioplasty.
 My first procedures in 1996 were performed at New England Medical Center, which was where Faulkner normally referred cardiac patients.
 My first stent was placed by Dr. Lawrence Conway.

 At the time my first stent was placed at NEMC, however, I asked again for tapes, pictures, anything I could get my hands on.
 Dr. Rajendian (I hope I've spelled his name correctly) provided a couple of black and white glossies, reproduced above.
 I later colorized one of the images and made a tee-shirt out of it.

-This document maintained by
+This document maintained by rgm at fabbnet.net.

-Copyright © 2000.
+Material Copyright © 2000-2014.